khurdz/khurdz.github.io/addo-2020/cultural-transformation/index.md

 &nbsp;

-## Scaling DevOps in a 100 year old Enterprise Organisation

-&nbsp;

 ## DevOps Is Not What You Have Been Told It Is

 * A good view of what DevOps has become over the past years, of the drifts between what we assess now and what it promised in the first place